Google Ads Maximize Conversions Daily Budget Spending Strategy: Why Your Budget Explodes And How to Fix It

 Manual CPC might leave money unspent.
 Maximize Conversions will not.

 If you historically spent $50 of a $100 budget, this strategy will immediately ramp to $100 because it assumes volume is your only priority.
+Maximize Conversions is specifically designed to drive a high volume of conversions, even if that means spending your entire daily budget.

 2. It bids aggressively to win high‑intent auctions

 If Google detects a user with strong signals such as time of day, device, search history it will bid high to win.
+The algorithm may place high bids in order to secure valuable conversions, prioritizing ad quality and relevance over just the bid amount.

 What happens during the Maximize Conversions learning phase?

-Google is “testing the limits”:
+Google is “testing the limits” of your budget:

 How high can it push bids before conversions drop?